openstack/horizon/doc/source/topics/settings.rst

 Specifies the location where the access to the dashboard is configured in the web server.

-E.g. if you're accessing the Dashboard via https://<your server>/horizon, you'd set this to ``"/horizon"``.
+For example, if you're accessing the Dashboard via https://<your server>/horizon, you'd set this to ``"/horizon"``.